Paul's Place is a catalyst for change in Southwest Baltimore. How can we help you?

 We’ve got you covered.

 All programs and services are free and open to the public to help individuals and families in Southwest Baltimore experiencing food insecurity and homelessness move toward self-sufficiency.
+Click the services flyer to the right to enlarge and view more information about our general programs.

 "This truly is a community center where people ... get what they need to live..."